cfengine/documentation/getting-started/installation/installation-enterprise-free-aws-rhel.markdown

 wget http://s3.amazonaws.com/cfengine.packages/quick-install-cfengine-enterprise.sh  && sudo bash ./quick-install-cfengine-enterprise.sh client
 ```

-Note that this installation works on 64- and 32-bit machines.
+Note that this installation works on 64- and 32-bit machines (but in this tutorial only 64-bit machines are being used).

 ## 4. Bootstrap the Host to the Policy Server